DrewCarlson/mobius.kt/docs/modules/coroutines.md

         emitAll(createEventFlow())
     }

-    addLatestValueCollector<Effect.SubType5> {
-        // Same as `addValueCollector` but previous invocations are
-        // disposed when a new Effect instance is emitted. emitAll(createEventFlow())
-    }

     // (Flow<Effect>) -> Flow<Event>
     addTransformer<Effect.SubType6> { effects ->
         // This allows freeform Flow operator usage for more advanced cases.